NoahTheDuke/lazytest/README.md

 # Lazytest: A new test framework for Clojure

-A competitor to `clojure.test`, aiming to be feature-rich and easily extensible.
+An alternative to `clojure.test`, aiming to be feature-rich and easily extensible.

 ## Why a new test framework?

 > Isn't `clojure.test` good enough?
-How will you succeed when `Midje` and `expectations`
-> failed?

 Lazytest is designed to be a standalone test system for Clojure, disconnected from the built-in `clojure.test`. `clojure.test` has existed since 1.1 and while it's both ubiquitous and useful, it has a number of [problems](https://stuartsierra.com/2010/07/05/lazytest-status-report).

-Both `Midje` and `expectations` attempted to correct some of those issues and they made good progress, but `Midje` relied on non-list style (`test => expected`) and neither worked well with modern repl-driven development practices (using `gynsym`s instead of named test vars).
+Other alternatives such as `Midje` and `expectations` have attempted to correct some of those issues and they made good progress, but many (such as `Midje`) relied on non-list style (`test => expected`) and most don't worked well with modern repl-driven development practices (using `gynsym`s instead of named test vars).

 I like the ideas put forth in Sandra's post above about Lazytest and hope to experiment with achieving them 10 years later.